 Whenever a stock is piling up on the balance sheet, it means finished products are not selling into the market, which becomes a worrisome condition for the management.
 Either they should cut down the production or push the product into the market because carrying stock on a book is always painful for the company financially.
 Companies like Eicher Motors, having good demand for their product or waiting period, generally have zero stock.
 Zero stock is the best case for the company as it shows high product demand.
 Plus, a company doesn’t have to carry stock costs.
 The more the stock sold, the more the revenue.
 Stock levels rising on the balance sheet is considered the analyst’s red signal.

 Stock is nothing but part of the inventory.
 Tracking stock data becomes imperative because it shows finished product sales.
 Some companies track stock data on day to day basis.

 Head To Head Comparison Between Stock vs Inventory (Infographics)

 Below is the top 6 difference between Stock vs Inventory

 Key Differences Between Stock vs Inventory

-Inventory comprises raw material, work in progress and finished products whereas stock comprises finished products only.
+Inventory comprises raw materials, work in progress, and finished products, whereas stock comprises finished products only.

-Inventory needs to be maintained at an optimal level, optimum level is level where profit-maximizing can be done.
-Ideally, zero stock is the best-case scenario but the company should produce enough to meet the demand in the market.
+The company performs quarterly inventory accounting, while it carries out daily stock accounting.
+The company optimally maintains inventory to maximize profit.
+Ideally, zero stock is the best-case scenario, but the company should produce enough to meet the demand in the market.

 Stock vs Inventory Comparison Table